amethyst/rustrogueliketutorial/book/src/chapter_36.md

 ## Updating Drunkard's Walk

-You should have a pretty good picture of what we're doing now, so we'll gloss over `drunkard.rs`:
+You should have a pretty good picture of what we're doing now, so we'll gloss over the changes to `drunkard.rs`:

 ```rust
 use super::{InitialMapBuilder, BuilderMap, TileType, Position, paint, Symmetry};